-One more application is segmentation - several researchers may work together to segment a dataset.
+One more application is segmentation several researchers may work together to segment a dataset.
 It is not always necessary for their collaboration to happen in real time.
 Assume the following scenario.
 A researcher in New York is working on segmentation with his or her colleague in LA.
-Researcher in New York provides initial segmentation and notifies researcher in LA.
-Researcher in LA checks the results, modifies the visualization project and notifies researcher in New York of the change.
+The researcher in New York provides initial segmentation and notifies the researcher in LA.
+The researcher in LA checks the results, modifies the visualization project and notifies researcher in New York of the change.
 The process is iterative: they keep working on the project until they achieve the final segmentation.